intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 # BigDL-Nano PyTorch Inference Overview

-BigDL-Nano provides serveral APIs which can easily apply optimizations on inference pipeline to improve latency and througput.
-Currently, performance accelerations are achieved by integrating extra runtime as inference backend engine or using quantization methods on full-precision trained models to reduce computation during inference.
+BigDL-Nano provides several APIs which can help users easily apply optimizations on inference pipelines to improve latency and throughput.
+Currently, performance accelerations are achieved by integrating extra runtimes as inference backend engines or using quantization methods on full-precision trained models to reduce computation during inference.
 Trainer (`bigdl.nano.pytorch.Trainer`) provides the APIs for all optimizations you need for inference.

 For runtime acceleration, BigDL-Nano has enabled two kinds of runtime for users in `Trainer.trace()`, ONNXRuntime and OpenVINO.

-For quantization, BigDL-Nano provides only post-training quantization `trainer.quantize()` for users to inference with models of 8-bit precision.
+For quantization, BigDL-Nano provides only post-training quantization in `trainer.quantize()` for users to infer with models of 8-bit precision.
 Quantization-Aware Training is not available for now.
-Model conversion to 16-bit like BF16, FP16 will be coming soon.
+Model conversion to 16-bit like BF16, and FP16 will be coming soon.

-Before you go ahead with these APIs, you have to make sure BigDL-Nano is correctly installed for pytorch.
-If not, please follow [this](../Overview/nano.md) to setup your environment.
+Before you go ahead with these APIs, you have to make sure BigDL-Nano is correctly installed for PyTorch.
+If not, please follow [this](../Overview/nano.md) to set up your environment.

 ##  Runtime Acceleration
 All available runtime accelerations are integrated in `Trainer.trace(accelerator='onnxruntime'/'openvino')` with different accelerator value.
-Before you know about BigDL-Nano and any optimizations on inference, taking mobilenetv3 as example, you may have one script for training and inference like this:
+Before you know about BigDL-Nano and any optimizations on inference, taking mobilenetv3 as an example, you may have one script for training and inference like this:
 ```python
 from torchvision.models.mobilenetv3 import mobilenet_v3_small
 import torch